• Slide title

 Students who do not register for a trip will select an Intensive Course, internship, or service project.

 Selection of intensives will open to Seniors and Juniors first and then to Sophomores and Freshmen.
 An email will be sent to parents when they can register their student.
 Fees associated with the course are due upon registration, and some courses have limited spots.
 Participation in Discover is mandatory.
-For general questions about Discover Intensive courses, internships, or service project opportunities please contact Principal Davidhizar.
+For general questions about Discover Intensive courses, internships, or service project opportunities please contact Mr. Davidhizar.

 Official Intensive offerings will be a available for final selection/sign up in Fall 2025.